 Best Skincare Routine For Dry Skin

 Dry skin is a skin type that can stay with you for life – as opposed to a temporary drying of your skin due to another issue, such as dehydrated skin.
 If you want to build the best skincare routine for dry skin then you're in luck!
 We've created a clear set of easy steps, including the essentials for every day (and night), plus optional steps for when your dry skin needs some extra TLC.
+Stick to our advice and you'll create the perfect facial moisturising routine for your skin.

 What Is Dry Skin?